AndreMaz/transformer-pointer-critic/Arch_Rationale.md

 ## Goal of the Embedding Layers and the Attention
 ### Encoder's Embedding Layers
 In this case in particular the embedding layers will simply represent, in a high dimensional space, the items and the backpacks.
-Similar items will have similar representations.
+Similar items will have similar representations (same for the backpacks).

 ### Transformer's Encoder Attention
 The self-attention mechanism allows the inputs to interact with each other (“self”) and find out who they should pay more attention to (“attention”).
 The outputs are aggregates of these interactions and attention scores.
 In the case of the multiple knapsack problem, the attention will "learn" that specific items and specific backpacks tend to generate higher rewards.
 Lower probabilities (between the item and the backpack) in the attention will mean that for a specific item the network should not consider trying to insert it into the specific backpack because it will generate bad rewards.